The 2017 New Zealand Election Study

 The 2017 election was held on September 23.
 While the incumbent National Party gained the largest number of seats, it was short of a majority in Parliament.
 The final vote count was released on October 7.
 On October 19, New Zealand First Party leader Winston Peters annouced his party would form a coalition government with Labour, with the Green Party guaranteeing confidence and supply, and with three ministers outside Cabinet.

 About the 2017 New Zealand Election Study

-The 2014 NZES was funded by the Victoria University of Wellington, the New Zealand Electoral Commission, and the University of Auckland, the University of Otago, the British Academy, and AUT University.
+The 2017 NZES was funded by Victoria University of Wellington, the New Zealand Electoral Commission, the University of Auckland, the University of Otago, the British Academy, and AUT University.

 Greaves, L. M., Oldfield, L., Von Randow, M., Sibley, C. G., & Milne, B. (2020).
 How low can we go?
 Declining survey response rates to new zealand electoral roll mail surveys over three decades.
 Political Science, 72(3), 228-244.
 10.1080/00323187.2021.1898995

 Vowles, J. (2000).
 The New Zealand election study.
 Political Science, 52(2), 150-157.
 10.1177/003231870005200205